shlienlab/raccoon/docs/relseases.rst

    - Integrated UMAP dimensionality reduction
    - DBSCAN and HDBSCAN are available for clusters identification
    - k-Nearest Neighbours classification
-   - Parameters range selection can be left automatic, for large jobs the mesh can be dynamically adapted
+   - Parameters range selection can be automatic, for large jobs the mesh can be dynamically adapted
    - A short tutorial with the MNIST dataset is available

+   - GPU implementation with RAPIDS is now available

 To Do
 =====
+...
    - Currently parallelization is only available through of sklearn and UMAP and is automatically active when possible.
      Implement threading on separate sibling clusters instances

    - Add Shared Nearest Neihbours (SNN) to the clusters identification tools
    - Add more objective functions
-   - Add weights to objective function to account for the datapoints discarded as noise
+   - Add weights to objective function to account for the datapoints discarded as noise ...
-   - Add automatic testing with nose
+    - Add automatic testing with nose/pytest

-   - Move HDBSCAN implementation to sklearn
+   - Make HDBSCAN,seaborn optional
    - Add more clustering identification options